 "I'm serious.
 You can watch me, too, if you need a change of scene."
 He winked at her.
 "Just humor me?"

-He moved her hair aside, ran his fingers along her neck so lightly he felt her shiver.
-He glanced in the mirror, saw her relaxing as she leaned into him.
+He moved her hair aside and ran his fingers along her neck so lightly he felt her shiver.
+Glancing in the mirror, he saw her relaxing as she leaned into him.
 He kissed her neck, following the path his fingers had taken, sucking gently, licking when he found a sensitive place.
 He undid her bra as he kissed around to her throat, then moved back and pulled her shirt off, slipped her bra from her, then went back to kissing her neck, his hands now busy on her chest.

 He heard her moan, and sneaked a peak.
 She had her eyes closed.

 "That's an order, Chris."

 She did it.
 He pulled her closer, had to fight not to pull her around to him, not to kiss her and push her to the floor.
 Her eyes were half lidded, her cheeks flushed.
 Her lips were rosy and she was breathing hard, her mouth open just enough to show him how aroused she was.